 Whether or not these charges will be made will be decided by the HT and dependant on the situation.

 Uniform

-Pupils' cardigans/sweatshirts/ties/coats are available for sale from the school office at cost price.
+Pupils' cardigans/sweatshirts/ties/coats are available for sale from the school's recommended retailers.
 Adult sizes reflect VAT.

 School does not accept responsibility for lost or damaged articles of clothing or any personal possessions.